hedhyw/rex/README.md

 3. **Is it language-dependent?
 Is it transferable to other languages?**

    We can use this library only in Go.
-If you want to use any part in other places, then just call `rex.New(...).String()` and copy-paste generated regular expression.
+If you want to use any parts in other places, then just call `rex.New(...).String()` and copy-paste generated regular expression.